QuentinRa/blog.quentinra.dev/cybersecurity/cybersecurity/index.md

 <tr><td>Estonia (2007)<br><b>DDOS</b></td><td>

-First major attack against a country by a group of russian hackers.
-They used botnets from 87 countries targeting websites of Estonian banks/...
+The first major attack against a country.
+A Russian group used botnets from 87 countries to attack Estonian banks/...
 </td></tr>

 <tr><td>Stuxnet (2010)<br><b>SCADA</b></td><td>

-First attack targeting SCADA systems.
+The first attack targeting SCADA systems.
 An infected USB key was connected a computer on the internal network.
-One of the 3 virus of the "olympic games" along **DuQu**, and **Flame**.
+One of the 3 viruses of the "olympic games" along **DuQu**, and **Flame**.
 Supposedly made by the NSA, and Iran.
 </td></tr>

 <tr><td>WannaCry (2017)<br><b>Ransomware</b></td><td>

 Use a vulnerability in Windows.
 The exploit was created by the NSA and  stolen by hackers in 2013.
 The NSA notified Microsoft when this virus was released so that they patch it.
 Used in 2017 by North Korea, infected 200 000 computers.
 Auto-replicating virus, asking for a ransom.
-The NSA added a kill-switch to the exploit, allowing anyone knowing it to stop the propagation.
+The NSA added a kill switch to the exploit, allowing anyone knowing it to stop the propagation.
 </td></tr>
 </table>